kwj/AoC2024/README.md

 julia>
 ```

-### Run solutions for Day 1
+### Run solutions

-Part one and Part two of Day 1 have their own solutions.
+For example, part one and part two of Day 1 have their own solutions.

 ```julia
 julia> d01_p1("input")